Warren Buffett Advice for life and Investment.

 “Never depend on single income.
 Make investment to create a second source.” – Warren Buffett

 Most you are earning from a corporate job, business, or freelancer.
 So, never depend on that income where you have to work.
-Better start investing something like real estate, stocks, or fixed deposit.
+Better start investing something like real estate, stocks, or fixed deposits.

 With these kinds of investments, you will get Rents from Real Estates, Dividends from Stocks, and Interest from Fixed deposits.
 This will act as a second source of income, which will help make you financially secure.